 While at Trinity Middle School, Mr. Lauver redesigned the master schedule to prioritize STEAM learning, including the 8th Grade STEAM Academy, where students design, promote, and build within one interdisciplinary course.
 Additionally, Trinity Middle School requires computer programming courses for all students in grades 7 and 8, and was the first middle school in the country to implement the CS50 program through a partnership with Microsoft and Harvard.

 As a music teacher in Bethel Park, Mr. Lauver was a flipped classroom innovator, leading to a presentation at the 2014 FlipCON at Mars Area High School.

 Mr. Lauver holds a Bachelor of Science Degree from Duquesne University, a Master of Music Degree from Duquesne University, and a Master of Education Degree from California University of Pennsylvania.
-Mr. Lauver lives in Jefferson Hills with his wife, a music teacher in the North Hills School District; and his sons.
+He is a candidate for the Doctor of Education degree at Point Park University.
+Mr. Lauver lives in Jefferson Hills with his wife, a music teacher in the Mt.
+Lebanon School District; and his two sons.